Yandex Cloud

 • description: Shard group description.

-• shardNames: List of shards to include into the new group.
+• shardNames: List of shards to include in the new group.

 export IAM_TOKEN="<IAM_token>"